paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-phase-one.md

 As mentioned above, dependency workflows will use the `buildpack.toml` as a source of the latest versions we support.
 Because of this change, we will no longer need to keep track of all known versions in a separate file.
+The Phase 2 RFC outlines the workflows to use the `buildpack.toml` to track the latest versions in the buildpacks, in order to retrieve version updates.

 ### Transfer Version Retrieval Code